 Be willing to kill more than half.

-My quarterly OKR: {goal}.
-We're in week {N of Q}.
+My quarterly OKR: [goal].
+We're in week [N] of the quarter.
 What is the single highest-leverage thing this week to move the OKR?
 What's blocking that thing?
 What backup plan kicks in if I don't ship it by Friday?
-Be opinionated.
+Be opinionated, don't hedge.

 9. Energy / capacity audit

-Below is my realistic energy pattern this week (paste — sleep, travel, meetings, life events, low days).
+Below is my realistic energy pattern this week (paste: sleep, travel, meetings, life events, low days).
 Match my planned outcomes (paste) against the energy I'll actually have.
-Flag any day where I've planned deep work into a meeting-stacked or low-energy slot.
-Suggest the swap.
+Flag any day where I've planned deep work into a meeting-stacked or low-energy slot, and suggest the swap.

 10. Maker-week protection

-- Meetings to decline with a polite template
+- Meetings to decline, with a polite decline template

 - Meetings to keep but shorten

-Give me the actual decline language I can paste into Slack / email.
+Give me the actual decline language I can paste into Slack or email.

 11. Stakeholder communication plan